netromdk/sigs/README.md

 # sigs
 Simple thread-safe signal/slot C++11 library, which is templated and include-only.
 No linking required.
 Just include the header file "*sigs.h*".

+In all its simplicity, the class `sigs::Signal` implements a signal that can be triggered when some event occurs.
+To receive the signal slots can be connected to it.
+A slot can be any callable type: lambda, functor, function, or member function.
+Slots can be disconnected when not needed anymore.

-The library consists of the class `sigs::Signal` on which you can connect and disconnect slots to be invoked when the signal is triggered.
-Upon triggering, any number of optional arguments can be forwarded to the slots as long as they conform with the parameter types of `sigs::Signal::SlotType`.
+A signal is triggered by invoking its `operator()()` with an optional amount of arguments to be forwarded to each of the connected slots' invocations.
+But they must conform with the parameter types of `sigs::Signal::SlotType`, which reflects the first template argument given when instantiating a `sigs::Signal`.

 # Examples
 The most simple use case is having a `void()` invoked: